-At the beginning of 2011, the Child Support Unit in Oneida County consisted of five employees; the Child Support Supervisor, two Child Support Specialists, one Secretary and one Typist II.
-During the 2012 Budget process, the position of Child Support Supervisor was combined with the Economic Support Supervisor to create the Support Programs Supervisor.
-This new position supervises both the Child Support and Economic Support Programs for Oneida County.
-This reduced staff in the Child Support program by .70 FTE.
+At the beginning of 2012, the Child Support Unit in Oneida County consisted of five employees; the Support & Programs Supervisor, two Child Support Specialists, one Secretary and one Typist II.

 The program goals as set by the Federal Office of Child Support Enforcement are "to assure that assistance in obtaining support (both financial and medical) is available to children through locating parents, establishing paternity and support obligations and enforcing those obligations."